 Stain Wood Casing Strips

 Because I wanted the new wood trim to match the original table stain, I applied a Walnut Gel Stain to the raw wood.
-Although it wasn’t a perfect match, it will work perfectly for the paint technique I have planned.
+Although it wasn’t a perfect match, it will work perfectly for the planned painting technique.

 Attach Casing to Transform drawer Front

 Then I used small screws to attach the molding to the drawer front.
-Once the screws where in place, I used a small amount of wood filler to cover over the screw heads.
+Once the screws were in place, I used a small amount of wood filler to cover the screw heads.

-Once the stain and wood filler were completely dry, then paint the entire chest.
-I personally used Old White Annie Sloan Chalk Paint for this project.
+Once the stain and wood filler is completely dry, paint the chest.
+I used Old White Annie Sloan Chalk Paint for this project.

 Distress for an Industrial Farmhouse Feel